-This principle works the same way with a digital identity, because a “virtual ID card” can be created.
-Electronic data that characterise a person, such as a user name and password, smart cards, tokens or biometric data, serve as identity attributes.
+This principle works similarly with a digital identity because a “virtual ID card” can be created.
+Electronic data characterising a person, such as a user name and password, smart cards, tokens or biometric data, serve as identity attributes.
 If users want to log into their employer’s ERP system, for example, they need to authenticate themselves using various procedures.

 Authentication and authorisation

 The first step towards authentication is identification.
 This means the user presents proof of a particular identity, which the system must verify and confirm.
 The simplest, but unfortunately not the most secure authentication method is the combination of a user ID and password.
 Modern procedures which use unique biometric features such as fingerprints or facial features (face ID) for authentication are far more secure.

 Authentication is followed by authorisation – this means adding authorisation attributes to the identity and the evaluation of these attributes when accessing the service.
 This step is equally important, enabling functions such as compliance requirements and data protection guidelines to be met at all times.
 This ensures that users only have access to the specific data they need for their work.

 Step-up: an extra step for security